 Easy and straightforward: Take a shuttle 😉

 Boats from Guatemala to Belize leave from Livingston at the Caribbean coast of Guatemala.
-Currently, there’s only one boat in the morning so we suggest to base yourself in Livingston for the night.
+Currently, the last boat from Livingston to Punta Gorda in Belize leaves at 2 pm, so we suggest to base yourself in Livingston for the night.

 The nicest way to get from Rio Dulce to Livingston is by boat tour.
 You can see most quintessential sights in the area on this boat tour: